• Skip to primary navigation

 Expect flat cupcakes

-This recipe does not produce cupcakes with a high rounded dome.
+This recipe does not produce cupcakes with a highly rounded dome.
 They do rise and they have a light texture, but they often sink a little after baking.
 You can make that rounded dome look with frosting if you'd like.

 ❓Reader's Questions